Te'Jon Lucas

-Te'Jon Lucas (born October 10, 1998) is an American basketball player.
+Te'Jon Lucas (born October 10, 1998) is an American basketball player who currently plays for the Bristol Flyers of the British Basketball League.
 He played college basketball for the Illinois Fighting Illini, the Milwaukee Panthers, and the BYU Cougars.

 High school career

 Lucas attended Washington High School of Information Technology in Milwaukee, Wisconsin.
 As a junior, he averaged 14.3 points and 5.2 assists per game, earning Second Team All-Conference honors.
 Lucas broke his leg during a game in February 2016, causing him to miss the rest of the season.
 He averaged 20.5 points, 5.3 rebounds, 7.8 assists and 2.8 steals per game as a senior.
 On September 16, 2015, Lucas committed to playing college basketball for Illinois.
 Lucas attended the NBA Top 100 camp in June 2015 and had scholarship offers from California, Memphis, Purdue, and Wisconsin, and he strongly considered both USC and Old Dominion before committing to Illinois.
 Lucas is only the third player from Wisconsin to commit to Illinois, and is the first since 1926.